Hobey/Cobalt-modding/first.md

 `C:\Program Files (x86)\Steam\steamapps\workshop\content\357340\WORKSHOP_ID`   (Cobalt)
 `C:\Program Files (x86)\Steam\steamapps\workshop\content\590720\WORKSHOP_ID`   (WASD)

-and then just copy the files from there into the documents\cobalt\mods_dev folder and upload the mod when you want to share it with other
+and then just copy the files from there into the documents\cobalt\mods_dev folder and upload the mod when you want to share it with others

 ______________________________________________________